Shell Rock River State Water Trail

 Landscape

-The Shell Rock River is the namesake for the Shell Rock River Watershed, which drains 246 square miles within Freeborn County.
+The Shell Rock River Watershed drains 246 square miles within Freeborn County.
 The watershed's shallow lakes and marshes were formed when the last glaciers retreated from Minnesota around 10,000 years ago.
 Soils in this part of the corn belt region are glacial tills, with the surrounding lakes formed by glacial drift deposits and meltwater.

 Fish and wildlife